thecamp-toolbox/Livrable-WIP/readme.md

 ## Templates to add

 - steps (process)
 - project (with link etc. for benchmark)
+- quote
+- columns (or add possibility on default)
+- data
+- schedule

+# Other helpers

+We can create a nice button with :

+`(button: Go somewhere! link: http://link.com)`

 # Todo

 - Make a helper for image selection (Unsplah code, uploaded or default) to be added to default and cover slides
 - Plutôt avoir un dropdown pour choisir le genre de template qu'on veut
 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
-- Better integration of Font Awesome
+- Better Font Awesome integration